Warmer. Burning. Epidemic-challenged. Expensive. The California Dream has become the California Compromise.

 This is the latest iteration of the California Dream, a Gold Rush-era slogan meant to capture the hopeful migration of an old nation to a new, rich West.
 For generations, the tacit agreement for California residents resembled a kind of too-good-to-be-true deal.
 Live in the lovely if often drought-plagued Sierra, or beneath the beachfront Pacific Coast cliffs, and work in an economy constantly reinventing itself, from Hollywood to the farms of the San Joaquin to Silicon Valley.

-But for many of California’s 40 million residents, the California Dream has become the California Compromise, one increasingly challenging to justify, with a rapidly changing climate, a thumb-on-the-scales economy, high taxes and a pandemic that has killed more here than in most other states.
+But for many of the state’s 40 million residents, the California Dream has become the California Compromise, one increasingly challenging to justify, with a rapidly changing climate, a thumb-on-the-scales economy, high taxes and a pandemic that has led to more cases of the novel coronavirus than any other state.

 During the course of his term, President Trump has singled out California, a state he lost by 30 percentage points, as an example of Democrat-caused urban unrest, irresponsible immigration policy and poor forest management, even though nearly 60 percent of the state’s forests are managed by the federal government.
 Several are burning today, with millions of acres already scorched.

-Gov. Gavin Newsom (D) has responded specifically in some cases, but in others, he has invoked the California Dream, an adjective attached to no other state.
+Gov. Gavin Newsom (D) has responded specifically in some cases, but in others, he has invoked the California Dream, an aspirational noun attached to no other state.
 In his January 2019 inaugural address, Newsom warned that “there is nothing inevitable about” that dream.

 “And now more than ever, it is up to us to defend it,” he said.